-CFIA, via their Agent, a summary of ports called upon by the vessel for the past two years and a copy of a Phytosanitary Certificate or other recognized certificate (listed in Appendix 4 here).
+Any vessel entering the Port of Prince Rupert at any time of year must be free from all life stages of Flighted Spongy Moth Complex (FSMC), and the FSMC risk period for Prince Rupert is March 1 to September 15.
+The Master of a vessel arriving during the FSMC risk period must provide to CFIA, via their Agent, a summary of ports called upon by the vessel for the past two years and a copy of a Phytosanitary Certificate or other recognized certificate (listed in Appendix 4 here114).
 The vessel will be able to enter the Port after written confirmation from CFIA, and the vessel remains subject to inspection during its stay in Prince Rupert.
-Vessels requiring AGM inspection will be assigned to Anchorage 9 or 10 initially.
-If upon inspection of the vessel, an infestation of AGM is found, the vessel will be ordered out of Canadian waters until all life stages of AGM have been removed and the risk of introducing AGM has been mitigated.
+Vessels requiring FSMC inspection will be assigned to Anchorage 9 or 10 initially.
+If upon inspection of the vessel, an infestation of FSMC is found, the vessel will be ordered out of Canadian waters until all life stages of FSMC have been removed and the risk of introducing FSMC has been mitigated.
 Upon re-entering the Port, the vessel will be assigned Anchorage 20 or 21 for re-inspection.
-More details on requirements, inspections, and non-compliance can be found here.
+More details on requirements, inspections, and non-compliance can be found here.115